CyanusCentaurea/Yeast_genome_project/README.md

 ![img_11.png](Figures/img_11.png)

 We see that, as a rule (but not in all cases), the calculations for corrected reads are slightly closer to the actual genome size.
-Also, for corrected reads, we give a [QUAST](https://cab.spbu.ru/software/quast/) v5.2.0 estimate of the genome size.
+Also, for corrected reads, we give a QUAST estimate of the genome size.

 ### Annotation <div id='annotation'/>

-Repeat masking was performed with [RepeatMasker](https://www.repeatmasker.org/) v.
-4.1.5.
+Repeat masking was performed with RepeatMasker.
 Command example:

 `$ RepeatMasker -species 'Saccharomyces cerevisiae' Rub115_ATTCAGAA-CCTATCCT_L001_cor_contigs.fasta`